 The Luft Side Chair is about creative freedom.
 It takes inspiration from a classic design and brings it someplace that is new and interesting.
 The result is a design that is so naturally cohesive that its literal abstraction of Eero Saarinen's Tulip Chair seat is almost illusory and hidden from plain view.
-The Luft Side Chair proves that with a fresh perspective a modern classic can reinterpreted and given new life.
+The Luft Side Chair proves that with a fresh perspective a modern classic can be reinterpreted and given new life.

 The Luft Side Chair re-imagines The Tulip Chair as a modern Danish design that digs deeper into its own lineage.
 Its solid European Beech wood base features a subtle wood grain and natural finish that provides a characteristically Scandinavian accent to its sleek softly-matted white seat.
 Its padded leatherette seat provides the layer of comfort and support you need to cherish this design for its function as well as its form.